Zink-Antoine/OSLpack/README.md

 The _WinBUGS_ software is available for free at https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/

-indicate the location of the WinBUGS14 folder in .Rprofile, by modifying the global option _R2WinBUGS.bugs.directory_
+indicate the location of the WinBUGS14 folder in .Rprofile, by creating the global option _R2WinBUGS.bugs.directory_